EENCloud/EEN-CLI-Public/README.md

 #### Options:

-- `--detailed`
-  Get a detailed archive list.
 - `--csv`
-  List all archives in CSV format.
+  Export the archive list in CSV format.
+- `-d, --debug`
+  Enable detailed debug output for troubleshooting.
+- `-D, --detailed`
+  Retrieve a detailed list of archives with additional metadata.
+- `-l, --long`
+  Display archive details, including filename, size, creation date, shared status, and shared path.
-- `--target-directory [target directory]`
+- `-t, --target-directory [target directory]`
-  Specify the name of the directory where the output will be saved.
+  Specify the directory from which the archive will be retrieved.

-- `--verbose`
-  Enable verbose output.

 ---